dojo/app/README.md

 Modules are only loaded when the store is needed.

+#### Defining widgets

+Use `<app-widget>` to define a widget.
+Specify its ID using the `data-uid` or `id` attribute (`data-uid` takes precedence).
+Use the `data-factory` attribute to specify the module ID for a factory function which can create the widget when it's needed.
+The function must be the default export of the module.

+Alternatively use the `data-from` attribute to import an existing widget, again by specifying its module ID.
+To import a specific member, use the `data-import` attribute.
+When using `data-from` it's not necessary to specify `data-uid` or `id`.
+If used, the `data-import` value will be used as the widget ID.
+Otherwise the filename portion of the `data-from` module ID is used.

+Modules are only loaded when the widget is needed.

+The `data-listeners`, `data-options`, `data-state` and `data-state-from` attributes may be used together with `data-factory`.
+See the next section for details.

 #### Rendering widgets

 Widgets are rendered inside a projector.
 You can declare (multiple) projector slots in your DOM tree using the `app-projector` custom element.
 These projectors must not be nested.
 Other custom elements can only occur within a `app-projector`.
 You can pass a single `app-projector` element as the `root` argument to `App#realize()`.